Dr-Cui-s-2025-FURP/VRP-Problem-Combining-UAVs-and-Autonomous-Vehicles/README.md

 4) Scalability for commercial adoption

 ## Workload:
-### Week1: To understand VRP problems, try out the https://pyvrp.org/ toolkit and the Ai4co.org toolkit.
+### Week1: To understand VRP problems, try out the https://pyvrp.org/ toolkit and the Ai4co.org toolkit on your local machine.